kloimhardt/clj-tiles/README.md

+# Clj-Tiles

 > I read your treatise the way a curious child listens in suspense to the solution of a puzzle that has plagued him for a long time, and I delight in the beauties revealed to the eye.

-><font size="1">
-German Original: Ich lese ihre Abhandlung, wie ein neugieriges Kind die Auflösung eines Rätsels, mit dem es sich lange geplagt hat, voller Spannung anhört, und freue mich an den Schönheiten, die sich dem Auge enthüllen.</font>

-[Max Planck](https://phaidra.univie.ac.at/o:1542358) to Erwin Schrödinger on 2 April 1926
+> [Max Planck](https://phaidra.univie.ac.at/o:1542358) to Erwin Schrödinger on 2 April 1926

-# Clj-Tiles

 ## Features